simplay/excel2excel/README.md

 Please notice that the first line defines the FROM and TO sheet indices.
 The leading string `m` is required and thus must not be omitted.
+Every line starting by `m` starts a mapping to a new TO excel file.

 ### Legend